yvettecook/SwiftTutorialForMA/README.md

   First, it's important to understand the relationship between your `storyboards` and `view controllers`.

   > In a storyboard, a scene represents one screen of content and typically one view controller.
 View controllers implement your app’s behavior.
-View controllers coordinate the flow of information between the app’s data model, which encapsulates the app’s data, and the views that display that data, manage the life cycle of their content views, handle orientation changes when the device is rotated, define the navigation within your app, and implement the behavior to respond to user input.
+They coordinate the flow of information between the app’s data model, which encapsulates the app’s data, and the views that display that data, manage the life cycle of their content views, handle orientation changes when the device is rotated, define the navigation within your app, and implement the behavior to respond to user input.

   When we created this app Xcode kindly created a scene (which we've been adding to).
-If also created the `ViewController.swift` file, and linked in to the scene.
+It also created the `ViewController.swift` file, and linked in to the scene.
 In this file, a new subclass of `UIViewController` called `ViewController`.

-  Although the scene is already linked to the ViewController.swift, but the elements  within the scene (like the text field and button) aren't linked.
+  Although the scene is already linked to the ViewController.swift, the elements  within the scene (like the text field and button) aren't linked.

   > AIM: When a user enters a to-do into the `text field`, and taps the `Save` button, the to-do they have entered is added to an array.

-  13. Let's go started.
+  13. Let's get started.
 Make sure you've got the `Main.storyboard` file open.
 Now open the **Assistant Editor**, which lets us view 2 files at once.
 If the right hand pane isn't showing the `ViewController.swift` file, select it from the 'Automatic' dropdown.

     ![assistant editor](./screenshots/assistant_editor.png)

   14. Time to start hooking things up!
-Control-drag from the `text field` to a few lines below.
-In the dialog that appears, for Name, type toDoTextField.
+CTRL-drag from the `text field` in the UI, into the code file, above the function declarations.
+In the dialog that appears, for 'Name', type `toDoTextField` and hit 'Connect'.
 Xcode will add the necessary code:

     `@IBOutlet var toDoTextField: UITextField!`

-    The IBOutlet attribute tells Xcode that you can connect to the nameTextField property from Interface Builder (which is why the attribute has the IB prefix).
-The rest of the declaration declares a variable of type UITextField named nameTextField.
+    The IBOutlet attribute tells Xcode that you have connected the nameTextField property from Interface Builder (which is why the attribute has the IB prefix).
+The rest of the declaration declares a variable of type UITextField named `toDoTextField`.

     So, our custom ViewController class now has one property - a textField.